NGIOproject/nextgenio-docs/apps/ospray.rst

       cd ospray
       mkdir build

-   Creating a separte build directory is generally helpful when multiple configurations of the buld are possible or required.
+   Creating a separate build directory is generally helpful when multiple configurations of the build are possible or required.

 4. Create an install directory, where the executables and header files will be installed.